Act Now to Help Save Over 9,700 Foster Children from Being Displaced by the FFA Insurance Crisis

 Sacramento, CA 95814

 The California Youth Empowerment Network (CAYEN) is a youth-led statewide network comprised of TAY Action Teams and CAYEN Board members which engages, empowers and represents Transitional Age Youth (TAY), ages 15-26, in mental health advocacy on issues that directly affect TAY.
 Since CAYEN’s inception in 2006, CAYEN has taken many forms of action to empower TAY in their personal lives and spark progressive change in public policy.
-One area of focus is increasing mental health services and reducing the barriers that make them inaccessible.
+One such way is to change our environment and the systems in which we operate, as they inadvertently and sometimes intentionally hinder TAY from accessing the services and supports they require and desire.

 Danny Thirakul